 Enabling SQS queries to have Server Side Encryption will enable the data passed through the queues to be encrypted.
 The message is stored in encrypted form and Amazon SQS Decrypt messages only when they are sent to an authorized consumer.
 Amazon SQS server-side encryption uses the 256-bit Advanced Encryption Standard (AES-256 GCM algorithm) to encrypt each message body.
 To protect the data in a queue's messages, server-side encryption (SSE) for a queue is enabled.

-When you are using AWS SQS queues to send and receive messages that contain sensitive data, it is highly recommended to implement encryption in order to make the contents of these messages unavailable to unauthorized or anonymous users.
-The encryption and decryption is handled transparently by SQS SSE and do not require any additional action from you or your application.
+When you are using AWS SQS queues to send and receive messages that contain sensitive data, it is highly recommended to implement encryption to make the contents of these messages unavailable to unauthorized or anonymous users.
+The encryption and decryption are handled transparently by SQS SSE and do not require any additional action from you or your application.

-By default, SQS queues have Server Side Encryption disable.
+By default, SQS queues have Server Side Encryption disabled.

-If you want to revoke the change then follow the implantation steps and choose Disable at step 4 and click on save.
+If you want to revoke the change then follow the implementation steps and choose Disable at step 4 and click on save.